Melody Patterson: Recognition

 In 1965, the Motion Picture and Television Make-Up Artists and Hair Stylists group selected Patterson as one of 12 young actresses named Deb Stars of 1966.
 She was nominated by the Warner Bros. studio.

 Personal life

 Patterson was married three times.
 She married actor James MacArthur in July 1970.
 MacArthur was known for playing Danny "Danno" Williams in the TV series Hawaii Five-O. She put her career aside to move to Honolulu, where the show filmed.
-They parted in 1975.
+They divorced in 1975.
 Her second marriage was to Robert Hill Crump Seaton, Jr., and ended in divorce April 29, 1998.
 Her last marriage was to aircraft mechanic Vern Miller on November 28, 1998, and ended with her death.
 Patterson had no children from those marriages.

 Death

 Patterson died in a nursing home in Hollister, Missouri, on August 20, 2015, at age 66.
 Multiple organ failure was the reported cause.
 Her F Troop co-star Larry Storch (Corporal Agarn) announced her death on Facebook as follows: "It's with a heavy heart that we can let you know our beloved Wrangler Jane, Melody Patterson, passed away today.
 Our hearts are sad today.
 RIP Sweet Melody.
 We love you."
 Patterson was cremated and has no final resting place.